10 min read

 The point here is that for every one big challenge, there are possibly more than ten opportunities out there.
 I believe that God has blessed Nigeria with everything to be the most prosperous home for the black race.
 We need to unleash the creative geniuses in our people by designing the appropriate institutions to power a 21st century economy without oil.
 The current National Assembly can choose to do something historic or continue to kick the can down the road, and hopefully a future parliament will come to the rescue.
 We have no other country but Nigeria and we must make it work.
 If God, in His infinite wisdom, decided to put us together thus far, there must be a reason.
 As Africa deepens its integration (starting with the AfCFTA), I dream of a future United States of Africa, and possibly with Nigeria as its California.
 I see our huge problems but I focus on the solutions.
 The choice is ours, and I believe that if we (together) choose to work hard at them, the next Nigeria of our dream is possible!

 About The Author: Dr. Charles Chukwuma Soludo, CFR is an Economics Professor and a former Governor and chairman of the board of directors of the Central Bank of Nigeria (CBN).
-Dr. Soludo had cumulative four years of post-doctoral training in some of the world’s most prestigious institutions, including: The Brookings Institution, Washington, DC; University of Cambridge, UK, as Smuts Research Fellow and Fellow of the Wolfson College; the UN Economic Commission for Africa as a Post-Doctoral Fellow; University of Warwick as a Visiting scholar and Visiting Research Scholar at Center for African Economies, University of Oxford.
+Dr. Soludo had cumulative four years of post-doctoral training in some of the world’s most prestigious institutions, including The Brookings Institution, Washington, DC; University of Cambridge, UK, as Smuts Research Fellow and Fellow of the Wolfson College; the UN Economic Commission for Africa as a Post-Doctoral Fellow; the University of Warwick as a Visiting Scholar and Visiting Research Scholar at Center for African Economies, University of Oxford.